Sealed from Dust

 Much of the world’s oil is produced in desert locations where blowing sand and dust create unique challenges for solar power.
 If the mirrors, positioning systems and other vulnerable components are left outdoors, they quickly become covered in a layer of dust that incrementally degrades their performance until they stop working altogether.

 To combat this, older exposed mirror systems required frequent cleaning which created an unsustainable O&M expense, especially for large systems in remote locations.
 In addition, occasional strong winds fired high speed sand particles at the mirrors destroying their smooth surface, permanently reducing their performance.
-GlassPoint’s Enclosed Trough system was designed to avoid these problems.
+GlassPoint’s enclosed trough technology was designed to avoid these problems.

 Interior Stays Clean